nbspbbbbbb/MSAF/README.md

 # Contact Information
 Lulu Shi: nudtersll@126.com<br />
-Lulu Shi is She is currently pursuing the Ph.D. degree in Engineering with the School of Artificial Intelligence and Robotics, Hunan University, Changsha, China.
+Lulu Shi is currently pursuing the Ph.D. degree in Engineering with the School of Artificial Intelligence and Robotics, Hunan University, Changsha, China.